-Understanding academic probationAcademic probation is the college’s official warning that a student needs to improve his or her academic performance.
+Understanding academic probationAcademic probation is the college’s official warning that a student needs to improve their academic performance.
 Students who fall below the required “Cumulative Grade Point Average” will be placed on academic probation.

 - It is important to be aware that academic probation/suspension is not the same as financial aid probation/suspension.
 Students who are struggling on academic probation may also be on financial aid probation, but it is possible to be on one, but not the other.